getgrit/stdlib/.grit/patterns/python/tempfile-without-flush.md

 ---
-title: Warning for tempfile without flush
+title: tempfile without flush or close
 ---

 Be cautious when using `$F.name` without preceding it with `.flush()` or `.close()`, as it may result in an error.
 This is because the file referenced by `$F.name` might not exist at the time of use.
 To prevent issues, ensure that you either call `.flush()` to write any buffered data to the file or close the file with .close() before referencing `$F.name`.